What are Campus Learning Centers?

 - All health and safety protocols will be followed (daily registration, masks, hand washing, mask breaks, fresh air, and social distancing) and all necessary learning materials will be on hand and available.

 - Based on social distancing guidelines, CLC classrooms will have up to 12-15 students per space.

 - Each CLC will be supervised by one adult staff member

 - Students in CLCs follow the same schedule as their school’s remote learning schedule.

 - All IEP/Language support services will continue to be delivered remotely.

 - Students will attend a CLC on Mondays and Tuesdays, or Thursdays and Fridays.
 (Depending on enrollment, it may be possible for students to attend all 4 days.)

 - Breakfast and lunch will be provided in an adjacent space, where mask breaks will also be taken.

 - Students are expected to attend everyday, unless the student is sick, showing COVID-related symptoms or has been a close contact to someone with COVID, per HPS guidelines.

-> - If you live 1.5 miles or greater from North Campus you will be eligible for transportation.
+- If you live 1.5 miles or greater from your school you will be eligible for transportation.